scaleflex/magento-cloudimage-responsive/README.md

 ![CloudImage Responsive Plugin Configuration](doc/images/cloudimage_responsive_plugin_config.png "CloudImage Responsive Configuration Page")

 Expand the `General` section and activate the module by selecting `Yes` in the `CloudImage Responsive Active` dropdown.

-Once you've selected Yes in the dropdown, the "API token" textbox will appear.
-Enter your token in it.
+Enter your Cloudimage token and configure the Options.

-Click on "Save Button" and you will be asked to flush the cache.
+After saving the configuration, you will be asked to flush your Magento cache.

-## Features
+## Options

-The module allows you to activate/deactivate the following options:
+Following options are available:

-**Use origin URL:** If enabled, the plugin will only add query parameters to the image source URL, avoiding double CDNization in some cases, like if you have aliases configured.
+**Use origin URL:** If enabled, the module will only add query parameters to the image source URL without prefixing it with `{token}.cloudimg.io`.
+This is required if you use a dedicated subdomain for delivering your images (media) in Magento.
+You will need to complete the steps for enabling a custom CNAME in Cloudimage documented here.

-**Ignore Image Size Node:** Can be useful for improving compatibility with some themes.
+**Ignore Image Size Node:** useful for improving compatibility with some themes.

-**Ignore Image Size Style:** Can be useful for improving compatibility with some themes.
+**Ignore Image Size Style:** useful for improving compatibility with some themes.

-**Lazy Loading:** If enabled, only images close to the current viewpoint will be loaded.
+**Lazy Loading:** if enabled, images will be lazy-loaded for better loading times and user experience.